Panhard AML: History

 During World War II, the French Army and their Free French successors used a wide variety of vehicles for reconnaissance duties, ranging from the compact Laffly S15 to the Panhard 178, which could mount the same 75 mm armament as contemporary heavy tanks, and multi-wheeled designs such as the Type 201.
 After the war it became less desirable to maintain this plethora of armoured cars.
-In July 1945 Paris issued a requirement for a postwar design combining those features of previous assets – especially the Type 201 – that had shown potential both during and prior to the Battle of France.
+In July 1945 Paris issued a requirement for a postwar design combining those features of previous assets – especially the Type 201 – that had shown potential both during and before the Battle of France.
 This led to the 8x8 Panhard EBR (Type 212) which entered service in 1950.
 Similarly, in 1956 the French Ministry of Defense was persuaded to commission a replacement for the Daimler Ferret scout car.
 Also manufactured by Panhard, the successor was the AML (Type 245) which entered service in 1961.

 As with much postwar hardware based on the experience of subsequent colonial theatres, the AML was recognized for its outstanding ruggedness, dependability, firepower-to-weight ratio, and adaptability to the numerous minor conflicts waged since 1945.
 This reputation has led to export success in over forty countries, Africa being one of its biggest markets.